In the Rider settings dialog Ctrl+Alt+S, you can look at page icons to see, which setting-management mechanism is used for specific pages:

 Double-click the desired layer.

-The Settings dialog opens, where the name of the layer and its location are displayed at the top of the dialog: Note that the values of the settings that you see in this mode are either taken from the default values or from values defined in the edited layer.
-If a setting is not defined in the edited layer, the value from the default settings is shown (e.g. the value for 'Setting B' in the illustration below).
+The Settings/Preferences dialog opens, where the name of the layer and its location are displayed at the top of the dialog: Note that the values of the settings that you see in this mode are either taken from the default values or from values defined in the edited layer.
+If a setting is not defined in the edited layer, the value from the default settings is shown (for example the value for 'Setting B' in the illustration below).
 Note also that when you are editing a settings layer, you will not see directory-based settings.

 Edit the settings in the layer as necessary and click Save to save the changes.

 You can export a specific subset of settings from any setting layer to a new settings file.
 This file can be then used on another instance of JetBrains Rider to apply these settings.

 In the Settings Layers dialog, select a setting layer from which settings should be exported.

 On the toolbar, click Import/Export From , then click Export to File.